 Main point summary

-Even though you have heard that it is ok to hate your enemy, I say to you that you should love your enemies for the purpose of being like your Father in heaven.
-Indeed, if you only love those who love you, you are no different than the world.
+Even though you have heard that it is ok to hate your enemy, I say that you should love your enemies, being like your heavenly Father and set apart from the world.

 f “You have heard that it was said,